thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/scada-drilling-system.md

 ## Dashboard

 As part of this solution, we have developed a comprehensive SCADA Oil & Gas Drilling system dashboard, providing real-time monitoring and control of key drilling parameters such as rotary speed, depth, tension, and fluid flow rate.
-Operators can manage equipment (pumps, rotors, preventers), analyze the condition of the drilling rig, drill bit, and drilling mud, and track load and vibration levels.
+Operators can manage equipment (pump, rotor, preventer), analyze the condition of the drilling rig, drill bit, and drilling mud, and track load and vibration levels.
 The system features interactive graphs, alarm logs, and notifications, helping to prevent accidents and enhance operational efficiency.

 ![image](/images/solutions/scada-drilling-system/go-to-drilling-dashboard-2-pe.png)